The-Balthazar/BrewWikiGen/README.md

 If you include blueprints in a sub-folder of the `/Environment/` folder, the generator will load them for built-by lists and upgrades to/from information.
-It won't generate wiki pages for them or include them in navigation/category pages or include them in built-by lists.
+It won't generate wiki pages for them or include them in navigation/category pages or include them in engineering build lists.

 ### Blueprints.lua:
 If you have content generated in `Blueprints.lua` that would be important to the